EnAccess/OpenSmartMeter/README.md

 This document summarizes the manufacturing guide to enable a skilled person to manufacture the smart energy meter.
 The foldered is structured as highlighted below including informations available in each folder.

-## Repository Layout

-### Documentations

-The documentation folder is sub-divided into different folder containing relating documents as named in the folder title.

-### Firmware code

-The firmware code folder contain the Firmware code and all library used in the smart meter design.

-### Meter hardware design (layout)

-The meter hardware design folder contain all relating files as relating the manufacturing meter hardware such as design images, exterior casing design file, PCB CAD design file, GERBER file.

-### Web software (layout)

-The meter web software folder contain the web software code, from the front end, backend, images, styling file e.t.c.

 ## Web Software